 There are 4 types of users in the 3air bandwidth sharing model:

-- Consuming user, connecting to the shared access point.
+- Consuming users, connecting to shared access points,

-The ISP’s basic business model is making revenue from selling bandwidth as its primary service and main revenue stream.
-ISP’s goals in a sharing economy are:
+ISPs operate a business model based on selling bandwidth as their primary service and main revenue stream.
+The goals of ISPs in sharing economies are to:

 - Create an additional revenue stream from selling bandwidth to transitory users (tourists, shop visitors, etc.).

 - Create an additional revenue stream from upselling existing users to be able to use roaming.